Combinatorics of faithfully balanced modules: Tree-like combinatorics for faithfully balanced modules

-\begin{dfn} An \emph{interleaved tree} with $0$ vertex is the empty set.
-An interleaved tree with $n>0$ vertices is the data of \begin{itemize} \item A singleton set $r$ called the root. \item Two interleaved trees $T_R$ and $T_L$ with, respectively $n_R$ and $n_L$ vertices such that $n = n_R+n_L + 1$, \item A strictly increasing function $\operatorname{lea}_R : \{2,\cdots, n_R +1\} \to \{2,\cdots,n\}$. \end{itemize} The function $\operatorname{lea}_R$ is called the \emph{interleaving} function. \end{dfn} \begin{rem} Let $T$ be an interleaved tree.
+\begin{rem} Let $T$ be an interleaved tree.
 If the interleaving function satisfies $\operatorname{lea}_R(i)=i$ for all $i$ we say that it is a \emph{trivial} interleaving function and we say that $T$ has \emph{trivial interleaving}.
 The classical binary trees can be seen as interleaved trees which are inductively constructed from interleaved trees with trivial interleaving functions. \end{rem}

+\begin{lem} Let $M$ be a faithfully balanced module with exactly $n$ summands for $\Lambda_n$.
+The graph $T_M$ can be naturally seen as an interleaved tree. \end{lem}